 2. Get your vision checked.
 For some people, falls are caused by vision issues that make it difficult to judge distances.
 Many doctors will try and tell you that vision changes are irreversible, which is simply not true.
-Here are three ways to protect your vision.
+Here are six ways to prevent loss of vision.

 3. Make sure you don’t have low blood sugar.
 Forty percent of falls are caused by misdiagnosed health issues, including low blood sugar (hypoglycemia).
 Severe symptoms are virtually always associated with diabetes drugs, which can drive blood sugar too low.
 But hypoglycemia can affect people without diabetes, too.
 Here’s how to keep your blood sugar on an even keel.